gburtini/passport-masquerade/README.md

 ## Adjusting Serialize User

-Because we've overwritten req.user, at the end of a request, passport calls serializeUser with the masqueraded user.
-To handle this, we provide the `getRealUser` method to ensure you don't persist a masquerade state.
+At the end of a request, passport will call `serializeUser` with the masqueraded user.
+To handle this, we provide the `getRealUser` method to ensure you don't persist a masqueraded state.

 ```js
 passport.serializeUser((potentiallyMasqueradedUser, done) => {